Go here for Print Friendly PageIndex to this Page

 Federal Regulations do not require a battery switch.
 However, ABYC requires one for a battery rated at 800 CCA or greater.
+See ABYC E-126.96.36.199.
 There are some exceptions such as trolling motor circuits.
 The switch should be mounted in an easily accessible location but as close to the battery as possible.
 This is so in the case of an emergency you can easily turn off the DC power.
 It also allows you to easily turn off all power when the boat is not being used.

-Below is a photo of a battery switch.
-This one has four positions, OFF, ALL, 1 and 2.
+Below are photos of battery switches.
+They have four positions, OFF, ALL, 1 and 2.
 At OFF the battery is disconnected.
-The ALL position means that if you have two batteries they are both connected.
+The ALL position means that if you have two batteries they are both connected, in parallel.
 When one battery is connected the switch would be on number one, and when the other battery is connected the switch is on number two.
 This is so you can isolate batteries for use or for charging, or on ALL charge them both.
 If your batteries are weak, you can use them both for starting the engine.
+The switch on the right has a position for paralleling the batteries.
+This is the same as the ALL position.

 Be very careful when selecting battery switches.
 ABYC 188.8.131.52.3 says "Battery Switch Ratings - The intermittent rating of a battery switch shall not be less than the maximum cranking current of the largest engine cranking motor that it serves.
 The minimum continuous rating of a battery switch shall be the total of the ampacities of the main overcurrent protection devices connected to the battery switch, or the ampacity of the feeder cable to the switch, whichever is less. "